 What do I need to know about driving in Tasmania?

 Tasmania’s roads are modern, well-paved, and relatively easy for driving.

 Driving in Tasmania is done on the left.

 Most foreign drivers licenses will work just fine in Tasmania, but check this site to be sure you’re in the clear.

 Additionally, be sure you have a plan for insurance for your road trip!
-If you need travel insurance, click here to get a quote from World Nomads.

 Any of these Tasmanian road trip itineraries listed above will require you to obtain a National Parks Pass for entry into the various parks throughout the island.

 You can purchase a pass here on the official website, or many campervan rental agencies will sell them to you when you pick up your vehicle.

 Whether you’re in an RV, campervan, or tent, Tasmania has an incredible offering of camping sites, including both free sites and paid campgrounds that often offer services like laundry, kitchens, showers, and more.

 Check out this map to see all of the campgrounds on offer in Tassie.